 Your Typed Name

-The following is an example of letter requesting a meeting.
-The letter includes the writer's qualifications and experience, the reason for writing, as well as a request for an appointment.
+Here is an example of an email requesting a meeting.
+It includes the writer's qualifications and experience, the reason for writing, as well as a request for an appointment.

 Dear Ms. Jobina: